 Again, all of this is to reduce inflammation and thus, NOT “irritate” or “inflame” your bowel.

-I’ve also got a multi-part email series I’m working on, that will give you simple solutions for reducing inflammation.
+I’ve also got a multi-part email series I’m working on, that will give you simple solutions for supporting healthy inflammation.

 Of course, this means fewer IBS issues.
 However, it also means: